-All Health Education courses are one marking period in length and are offered alternately with physical education in the schedules of students in grades 9 through 12.
+All Health Education courses are one marking period in length and are offered alternately with Physical Education in the schedules of students in grades 9 through 12.
 These courses are designed to provide both specific and general knowledge so those students may develop desirable health practices.
 Each marking period is a separate course worth 1.25 credits.

-HEALTH 9 Grade 9
+HEALTH 9

-Specialized materials related to adult problems are stressed in this course.
-Five major areas are covered: (a) Mental health, dealing with various skills and responsibilities of developing and maintaining friendships and relationships with maturing members of the opposite gender; (b) Male and female reproductive systems, namely identification and function; (c) Sexually transmitted diseases including principle kinds, causes and prevention; (d) Family Planning, birth control methods and their effectiveness with an emphasis on abstinence; (e) AIDS education; and (f) Alcohol - drug education.
-Focus is on the individuals as they strive to understand themselves, others and the interpersonal relationships in marriage, family and society.
+How decisions impact one's health and relationships are stressed in this course.
+Major areas covered include: the importance of interpersonal skills in developing and maintaining friendships and relationships with maturing members of the opposite gender; male and female reproductive systems, namely identification and function; sexually transmitted diseases including principle kinds, causes and prevention; family planning, birth control methods and their effectiveness with an emphasis on abstinence; and alcohol - drug education.
+Focus is on the individual as they strive to understand themselves and others in interpersonal relationships.